swryan/docker-images/README.md

 ## Docker Desktop

-If you use [Docker Desktop](https://docs.docker.com/desktop/), you can just pull down the image with:
+If you use [Docker Desktop](https://docs.docker.com/desktop/) or [podman desktop](https://podman-desktop.io/), you can just pull down the image with:
 ```
 docker pull ghcr.io/swryan/docker-images:openmdao-dev
 ```
 and then work with the downloaded image within that application.

-Note that the default shell when attaching to a container is `sh` and you will want to run a `bash` shell to access the pre-built Python environment.
+Note that the default shell when attaching to a container in Docker Desktop is `sh` and you will want to run a `bash` shell to access the pre-built Python environment.

 ## Build from Dockerfile